What is it, exactly?

 In a word, DRUGS.
 Drugs and Vaccines!

-I have found this disease in practically every drug I’ve looked into!
+I have found this disease in practically every drug I’ve looked at!
 At first I thought it was just the antibiotics.
 Then I found it under antidepressants, Tylenol, blood pressure medicine and I’ve even found it under Prednisone and IVIg, the very treatments that are given for this disease!
-(I know, it’s hard to believe!)
-And the reason is, it’s not just ITP, or platelet disorder; drugs disorganize every aspect of the blood, causing blood diseases of every kind!
+And the reason is, it’s not just ITP, or platelet disorder; drugs disorganize every aspect of the blood, causing blood diseases of all sorts!

 Do you know what I’m going to do right now?
-I am literally going to pick a drug at random from www.drugs.com and I will prove to you that “Thrombocytopenia” or “Purpura” is listed under the side-effects!
+I am literally going to pick a drug at random at www.drugs.com and I will prove to you that “Thrombocytopenia” or “Purpura” is listed under the side-effects of whatever drug I land on!
 Do you want to give it a try?
-You can do this too at home!
+You can do this too!

-OK, so, I just went to drugs.com, I clicked on the letter “L”, just because it’s in the middle of the alphabet, and then clicked on the first drug I saw which was Lipitor (you all know what that is, right?
-A cholesterol-lowering drug that practically everyone over 45 is on?)
+OK, so, I just went to drugs.com, I clicked on the letter “L”, just because it’s in the middle of the alphabet, and then clicked on Lipitor (you all know what that is, right?
+A cholesterol-lowering drug that practically every adult over 45 is on!)
 So I clicked on “side effects”, scrolled down, and this is what I found under Lipitor:

 There it is!
-What did I tell you?
 But did you notice that it doesn’t just cause thrombocytopenia?
 It also causes anemia and low white count too!
-You will notice that with all the examples I show you.
-OK, now let’s look up a drug that kids get all the time: Amoxicillin:
+You will notice that with all the examples I show you!
+Every drug, apparently, has the potential to cause a disease of the blood.
+OK, now let’s look at a drug kids get all the time: Amoxicillin:

 …Hematologic side effects associated with penicillins have included thrombocytopenia, anemia, leukopenia, thrombocytopenic purpura, agranulocytosis, hemolytic anemia, eosinophilia, and granulocytopenia.
 These effects are usually reversible and are believed to be due to hypersensitivity reactions.[Ref] 4/

-I’m batting 1,000 here!
-Do you see how it isn’t just low platelet count?
+Do you see how it isn’t just the platelet count?
 This common antibiotic is a blood disruptor–period!

 Now this is important…what about vaccines?
 We are about to find out.
-I did a search for the MMR Vaccine package insert and here’s what it says:
+I did a search for the MMR Vaccine package insert on google and here’s what it says about the effects on the blood:

 Hemic and Lymphatic System